Emily97/NatureOfCode/01_Introduction/01_Random_Walker_with_4_outcomes/README.md

 # Random Walker with 4 Outcomes
+In this exercise the objective is to create a walker who moves randomly on the canvas.
+The draw function directs the Walker object to take a step.
+In this example the walker can move one of four ways left, right, up and down by incrementing (++) and decrementing (--).

+## Code
 To start, 2 functions are required to draw the walker objects to the window.

 The two functions required are:
 - setup() => anything found within this function is only executed once when the page is loaded.
 The setup function initialises the object.

 ```js